rkuma183/wilsonmar.github.io/_posts/2016-04-14-tfs-vs-github.md

 0. Visual Studio Team Foundation Server 2015 with Update 1 (x86 and x64) - DVD (English)

+## Pricing and options

+Microsoft's Express editions are free <strong>for up to 5 users</strong>.
+Express TFS makes use of Express SQL.

+Microsoft's codeplex.com offers hosting.

+A 30-day free trial is available from <a target="_blank" href="http://www.discountasp.net/tfs/hosted-team-foundation-server.aspx">
+DiscountASP</a>.

+## More than just version control

 TFS is the community server behind Microsoft's Visual Studio IDE.

-## More than just version control

-In 2010, TFS was primarily a replacement for Visual Source Safe.
+In 2010, TFS was primarily a replacement for Visual Source Safe product.

 In 2012, TFS became a part of Microsoft's new
 ALM (Application Lifecycle Management) "best practices":